Used to measure the impact of regenerative practice changes for verification by carbon standards.

 The baseline method determines the logic used to generate a counterfactual baseline from a history of field management practices.
 Depending on the protocol selected for the project, you may need to select the baseline method.

-The DNDC model powering the Measure API is calibrated for specific farm management practices (also referred to as “events”), field metadata and conditions.
-The table below outlines the relevant agricultural information used to model GHG outcomes.
+The table below outlines the relevant information used by the model.
 Not all data in the table is required, and some field management events listed below will not be applicable for every field.

 Data Category | Details |